Hallda97/Hallda97.github.io/_pages/about.md

 title: "About"
 ---

-Biomechanical Engineering Postgraduate Research Student at Trinity College.
+I am currently working on a PhD in Biomechanical Engineering at Trinity College Dublin which started in 2021.

-Graduated with a BAI in 2020
+I graduated from Trinity with a BAI in 2020.